fleetdm/fleet/articles/tales-from-fleet-security-securing-bank-accounts-from-business-email-compromise.md

 * In deny list mode, where you provide criteria to deny payments
 * In allow list mode, where you give criteria to allow payments

 Allow listing is safer but requires more work to implement.
-Some banks allow combinations of vendors and amounts while others only allow lists of vendors.
+Some banks allow combinations of vendors and amounts, while others only allow lists of vendors.

 Before implementing ACH filters, obtain a list of all ACH transfers made in the last 18 months.
 Identify the vendors you have that are still active, the average amount you pay them, plus a buffer to cover increases, and then provide this list to your bank to enable ACH filtering in allow list mode.
 Have every other payment generate an **exception** that will require manual intervention.